Tadukoo/tadukoo.github.io/_posts/2016-05-20-something-i-forgot.md

 Just as a note before we get started, I always have to type and delete "so" at the beginning of every blog.
 "So" is my go-to word to start a sentence after thinking about it for a bit.
 If you see the word "so", I probably thought about that part of the post for a while.

-Anyway, <a href="{{ site.baseurl }}{% post_url 2016-05-16-resolutions-failures-and-changes-oh-my %}">last post</a> I talked about the resolutions I made at the start of the year and the updates to them.
+Anyway, [last post]({% post_url 2016-05-16-resolutions-failures-and-changes-oh-my %}) I talked about the resolutions I made at the start of the year and the updates to them.
 There's just one thing I forgot.

 I forgot about the separation of API, Engine, and Game leading to the possibility to create more games and programs easily and that I wanted to make new games and programs in order to improve the API and Engine.
-That's why in the
-<a href="{{ site.baseurl }}{% post_url 2016-01-01-new-year-new-plans %}">original resolution</a>, I had the section to create two games using the API and
+That's why in the [original resolution]({% post_url 2016-01-01-new-year-new-plans %}), I had the section to create two games using the API and Engine.
-Engine.
 In the current one, I simply said I'd like to make games, but I'm not sure when.

 The reason I'm bringing this up now is that I've been inspired by
 <a href="http://www.minecraftforum.net/forums/mapping-and-modding/maps/2231637-beta-minevolution-a-minecraft-incrementation-game">Minevolution</a> (a